olivemckenzie2003/Multi-Dimentiional-Arrays-C-/README.md

     Multi-dimensional arrays: Nested structures for organizing data.

-    Dynamic querying: Use std::size for better scalability.
+    Dynamic querying: Use size for better scalability.

     Zero-filling: The compiler auto-fills missing elements with 0.